 Use free web hosting sites as C&C

 The malware can establish Command and Control (C&C) servers using free web hosting sites.
 This allows it to create as many C&C servers as it can, which not only makes running code and executing other commands more efficiently, but also makes it easier to avoid detection.
 Multiple C&C server allow deadlier attacks, which makes BugDrop more dangerous.
+Make sure to use a reputable hosting provider to avoid the malware.

 According to the researchers, more than 600 gigabytes of sensitive data have already been captured by the perpetrators so far.
 If you want to protect yourself from becoming infected, you need to improve the security of your device.
 One way to do this is by installing an malware protection VPN.